aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/_index.md

 - **Which Project versions are supported?** Both .mpp (Microsoft Project 2007‑2024) and .xml formats are fully supported.
 - **Is any additional setup required?** Just add the Aspose.Tasks for Java JAR to your classpath and import the relevant classes.

-## How to Read Currency Properties in Aspose.Tasks Projects
+## Read Currency Properties Java in Aspose.Tasks Projects
 In the dynamic realm of project management, extracting currency details is essential for accurate cost analysis.
 Our dedicated guide **[Reading Currency Properties in Aspose.Tasks Projects](./read-properties/)** walks you through every step—from opening a project file to retrieving the currency code, symbol, and format.
 By following the tutorial you’ll be able to:

 * Pull the currency code (e.g., USD, EUR) used throughout the project.